 Both operating systems Windows XP and also Windows Vista / Windows 7 are set to give their automatic restart when they occur errors major system or blue screen (BSoD).
 In some cases errors can be corrected and without restarting the operating system, but to do this you need a set operating system to no longer give automatic restart in case of a crash (system crash).

-Disable Automatic Reboot on Error and Blue Screen (System Failure) in Windows XP / Windows 7 si Windows Vista.
+Disable Automatic Reboot to Errors and Blue Screen (System Failure) in Windows XP / Windows 7 si Windows Vista.

 The method is the same for all operating systems mentioned above, the only difference being the gateway option to disable "Automatically Restart on System Failure"